How To Invest In Recycling: Recycling Investment Funds ♻️

 - 500,000 dollars for Action Recovery and Recycling to create new facilities that recover both commercial and industrial waste being sent to landfill that include materials like cardboard, paper, timber, glass, and plastics.

-- 54,845 dollars for Alex Fraser Group that aims to increase recycled glass sand use in large-scale products like road base and pavement mix.
+- 54,845 dollars for Alex Fraser Group which aims to increase recycled glass sand use in large-scale products like road base and pavement mix.

 - 265,000 dollars for Sita Australia to recover valuable, recyclable materials from the Barwon Region by buying new and improved recycling equipment.